 Are you an international participant?
 Please note that housing/hotel and visa arrangements need to be made individually and are not included in the tuition fees.
 In case you need a visa, please start procedures as soon as possible.

-For more information contact study advisor Yvette Jansen via firstname.lastname@example.org.
+For more information contact the study advisor via firstname.lastname@example.org.